 This doesn’t always feel like momentum.
 Actually, it can feel like a slog compared to the initial rush of searching for answers and learning new facts.
 But it’s this steady acquisition of knowledge that will help you set your path and find the wisdom you need to move forward.

-3. Create a system to organize your notes & action steps
+3. Create a simple system to organize your notes & action steps

 This is in conjunction with the other two.
 It’s another move that looks unsexy, but will pay big dividends in making your next steps clear.